 You Might Have Sleep Apnea if…

 You wake up groggy in the morning or wake multiple times during the night.
 Grinding your teeth or experiencing headaches in the morning or throughout the day is also an indication of sleep apnea.
+Although in some cases, headaches may be a sign of a TMJ disorder as well.
 If you’re a chronic snorer, you could be not-so-quietly suffering from sleep apnea.
 If you make gasping or choking sounds in the night, then call Pacific Dental Care and we’ll discuss the many options you have for treatment.
 We won’t let you suffer another night.